top of page

 3. Keep your sets short.
 3 - 4 minutes is a good amount of time.

 Keep your routines simple and easy to follow.
 Restaurants can be loud places.
-Keep your instructions easy to understand and learn to be a little more direct.
+Keep your instructions easy to understand, and learn to be more direct.

 Here’s how you can approach a table while they are eating